gcarreno/UberPDF-Example/README.md

 This is the Linux x68_64 (64 bits) build mode with dynamic linking.

-This is my main playground.
+This is my main playground, alongside the static linking below.

+Both are Linux 64 bits, just the type of linking differs.

 ### `lintel64-static`